marload/DeepRL-TensorFlow2/README.md

 # 🐋 Deep RL in TensorFlow2

-This repository contains code and performance comparison metrics that implement popular Deep Reinforcement Learning algorithms in TensorFlow2.
-Note that this repository is not yet perfect.
-If you find a better Hyper Parameter Set, we would appreciate it if you let us know!
-I will continue to update.
+This repository uses [TensorFlow2](https://github.com/tensorflow/tensorflow) to implement a variety of popular Reinforcement Learning algorithms.
+We've used the environments in [OpenAI gym](https://github.com/openai/gym) and our goal is to continuously update them to implement all of the algorithms specified in [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/spinningup/keypapers.html).

 |     ENV     |                  Reward Plot                   |